Skip to Content

 Authenticate to Microsoft Dynamics 365

-Microsoft Dynamics 365 supports authentication via Microsoft Entra ID, Microsoft Entra service principal, or Azure Managed Service Identity (MSI).
+Microsoft Dynamics 365 supports authentication via Microsoft Entra ID (Microsoft Entra ID), Microsoft Entra service principal, or Azure Managed Service Identity (MSI).
 All of these are based on the OAuth standard.

-Authenticating via Microsoft Entra ID requires you to create a custom app registration, as described in Creating a Microsoft Entra ID Application.
+Authenticating via Microsoft Entra ID requires you to create a custom app registration, as described in Creating an Entra ID (Microsoft Entra ID) Application.
 You can authenticate with either a client secret or a JWT certificate.

 To connect, set these properties: